 DISCUSSION

 Our results support the hypothesis of differential adaptation between A. m. pseudomajus and A. m. striatum subspecies.
-We detected phenotypic differentiation in a common garden among the populations of A. m pseudomajus, among the populations of A. m stratum, and among subspecies.
+We detected phenotypic differentiation in a common garden among the populations of A. m pseudomajus, among the populations of A. m striatum, and among subspecies.
 For both subspecies, local adaptation and neutral evolution explained the extent to which populations diverged over their geographic range, with slight differences between subspecies.
+Signatures of potential selection were found for only few traits.
 Potential divergence along altitude was also detected, but only for one subspecies: A. m. striatum.

-Our findings the idea that comparisons are a good first step for exploring the potential roles of divergent natural selection and neutral evolutionary processes in phenotypic divergence (Whitlock, 2008; Edelaar , 2011; Ovaskainen , 2011; Whitlock and Gilbert, 2012).
+Our findings support the idea that QST-FST comparisons are a good first step for exploring the potential roles of divergent natural selection and neutral evolutionary processes in phenotypic divergence (Whitlock, 2008; Edelaar et al, 2011; Ovaskainen et al, 2011; Whitlock and Gilbert, 2012).
 They highlighted how traits can be used to identify the potential ecological pressures underlying natural selection, with some traits potentially involved with A. majus adaptation to the conditions of populations’ local sites of origin, and a subsample of these traits potentially playing a role in A. m. striatum adaptation to altitude.

 Adaptive evolution of A. m. striatum populations along the altitudinal gradient

 Our results imply that the quantitative genetic basis of two of the seven traits under study (number of nodes, and marginally significant for the number of branches) was shaped by divergent selection between populations from different altitudes in A. m. striatum but not in A. m. pseudomajus.
-Most studies on plant adaptation to altitude report the selection of smaller plants at higher altitudes (Körner, 1999; Halbritter , 2018).
-In agreement with this expectation, we found that A. m. striatum plants at higher altitudes had branches and nodes.
-(Read , 2014; Halbritter , 2018)ur results did not support a potential scenario of selection based on SLA at play in A. m. striatum.
+Most studies on plant adaptation to altitude report the selection of smaller plants at higher altitudes (Körner, 1999; Halbritter et al, 2018).
+In agreement with this expectation, we found that A. m. striatum plants at higher altitudes had fewer branches and fewer nodes.
+It is important to note that branches can only grow from axillary buds located between leaf and stem at the level of nodes.
+These two developmentally correlated traits can reflect the same growth measurement.
+Their lack of independence is therefore not surprising.
+Although evidence for changes in leaf traits with elevation can be found in the literature (Read et al, 2014; Halbritter et al, 2018), our results did not support a potential scenario of selection based on SLA at play in A. m. striatum.

 Support for different subspecies scenarios of adaptation to local sites of origin